How to Cook and Eat Seafood Sustainably in Ireland This Spring

 To cook and eat seafood sustainably in Ireland this spring, focus on what's genuinely plentiful in Irish waters: monkfish, hake, lemon sole, haddock, and shellfish — particularly mussels, clams, and Galway Gigas oysters, while the water is still cold.

-Avoid wild Atlantic salmon, which is in serious long-term decline, and mackerel until stocks begin to recover.
-Buy from a fishmonger who can tell you where the fish came from, look for the MSC blue ecolabel in supermarkets, and build the confidence to cook beyond the familiar three — cod, salmon, and prawns.
+Buy from a fishmonger who can tell you where the fish came from.
 The best sustainable choice is usually the one that's actually in season.

 What's in Season Right Now — Scott's Spring Picks